Edina Monsoon: Character history

 Edina was born with the forenames Edwina Margaret Rose on 6 August 1951 in London to parents whose names are never revealed on screen.
-Her mother is only referred to as "Mrs. M," and the series never establishes if Monsoon is Edina's married or maiden name.
+Her mother is generally only referred to as "Mrs. M," but in the Season 3 episode The End, she is called "Mrs. Monsoon" by a TV shopping channel host in reference to their earlier conversation.
+It is revealed later in the episode that Mrs. M was using Edina's credit cards for her purchases, thus it is possible she was also using her name.
+However, the series never clearly establishes if Monsoon is Edina's married or maiden name, although in "Poor", a court judge addresses her as "Mrs. Monsoon".

-Although Edina's mother was a loving parent, she was also eccentric and overprotective in addition to being passive aggressive regarding Eddy's weight and social status, a dynamic that left Edina with deep seated insecurities; Eddie's relationship with her father was strained.
+Although Edina's mother was a loving parent, she was also eccentric and overprotective in addition to being passive aggressive regarding Eddie's weight and social status, a dynamic that left Edina with deep seated insecurities; Eddie's relationship with her father was strained.
 At some point, she began asking others to address her as "Edina", a request her mother refuses.

 Edina was an awkward and maladjusted child and was nicknamed "The Shredder" due to her addiction to eating "huge amounts of tissues" and "whole toilet rolls".
 Sometime as a teenager she met and befriended Patsy Stone, an older, more popular and more conventionally attractive girl who soon became her best friend.

 As a part of Swinging London's mod and countercultures, Edina finally found the popularity and sense of belonging that had always eluded her, and has spent the ensuing years attempting to relive this era in her life, often to her own detriment.
 Due to her excesses, she has suffered a series of lifelong addictions, including alcoholism, drug use, smoking, and compulsive eating, the latter of which compels her to unsuccessfully pursue numerous fad diets.

 At some point in the late 1960s or early 70s, Edina met and married a man named Marshall Turtle, with whom she had a son named Serge.
-The marriage was brief and ended in divorce, though the two remained friends.
+The marriage was brief and ended in divorce, though the two remained acquainted and in contact.
 Eddie's eccentricities proved overwhelming to Serge, who fled England as an adult and has never returned, claiming to have joined a research group to provide himself with a consistent excuse not to return home; in reality, he moved to New York City, where he embraced his homosexuality and became a bookseller.
 Edina would not reunite with him for over a decade.